mitsuha44/how-and-why-russian-apps-search-for-vpns-on-users-phones/README.md

+> [!NOTE]
+> RKS Global has translated the article.
+> You can read the official translation here: https://rks.global/en/research/vpn-detection/

 # About this repo

 This is automated translation of article from RKS Global.
 Please visit their website and feel free to share both links.